782618297/io_scene_scs/Materials.md

 ### Properties and usage

 Properties in material are shader type dependent.
 So each type of shader may have different attributes and textures.
-Additionally there is "WT" button for some of the properties which can be written through all of the looks, for more information see the section [[Look System#Write-through]]
+Additionally there is "WT" button for some of the properties which can be written through all of the looks, for more information see the section [[Look System#write-through]]

 **Substance**